Mark Williams (basketball)

-Mark Oluwafemi Williams (born December 16, 2001) is an American professional basketball player for the Charlotte Hornets of the National Basketball Association (NBA), drafted as 15th overall pick in the first round.
+Mark Oluwafemi Williams (born December 16, 2001) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
+He previously played for the Charlotte Hornets.
 He played college basketball for the Duke Blue Devils.
+He was selected by the Hornets in the first round of the 2022 NBA draft with the 15th overall pick.

 High school career

 Williams began his high school basketball career at Norfolk Academy.
-He was invited to the NBA Top 100 camp in Charlottesville, Virginia in the summer of 2018.
+He was invited to the NBA Top 100 camp in Charlottesville, Virginia, in the summer of 2018.
 Williams passed the 1,000 point threshold in February 2019.
 As a junior, he averaged 19.7 points, 11.2 rebounds and 3.7 blocks per game to help the Bulldogs reach the VISAA state tournament.
 He was selected to the USA Today All-USA Virginia Boys Basketball second team.
 During the 2019 Nike EYBL, Williams averaged 14.8 points, 8.9 rebounds and 2.1 blocks per game, while shooting 63.8% from the floor.
 During the Nike Peach Jam in July 2019, Williams averaged 23.5 points, 12 rebounds and 2.5 blocks per game while shooting 76.0 percent in two games for the Boo Williams program.
 Coming into his senior season, he transferred to IMG Academy, which finished the previous season as the GEICO Nationals champions.
 Williams was named a 2020 McDonald's All-American.
 On January 31, 2020, he posted 19 points and 16 rebounds in a 64–62 win over Hillcrest Prep.

 Recruiting

-Williams was considered a five-star recruit by 247Sports and Rivals, and a four-star recruit by ESPN.
-On November 1, 2019, he committed to playing college basketball for Duke, choosing the Blue Devils over Michigan and UCLA after taking official visits to all three schools.
-Williams chose Duke in large part due to the possibility for a national championship, and said he wants to pattern his game after Wendell Carter Jr.
+Williams was considered a five-star recruit by 247Sports and Rivals, and a four-star recruit by ESPN in the 2020 class.
+On November 1, 2019, he committed to playing college basketball for Duke University, choosing the Blue Devils over Michigan and UCLA after taking official visits to all three schools.
+Williams chose Duke in large part due to the possibility for a national championship, and said he wanted to pattern his game after Wendell Carter Jr.